LogoLogo

 Self-Hosted Satellites

-Self-hosted satellites Beta are a good alternative to Earthly Cloud’s managed satellites when CI/CD is required to run in your own environment.
+Self-hosted satellites Beta are a good alternative to Earthly Cloud’s when CI/CD is required to run in your own environment.
 Self-hosted satellites provide most of the benefits of Earthly Cloud while ensuring that your code and build-related data never leave your network.

 Self-Hosted Satellites have the following features: